How to Use Leadership Assessments for Effective Team Building

 Home » Blog » How to Use Leadership Assessments for Effective Team Building

-Tired of team-building exercises that don’t stick?
-Add lasting value by using leadership assessments to build self-awareness, trust, and collaboration across teams.
+Tired of team-building exercises that don’t deliver results?
+Add lasting value by using scientifically validated leadership assessments to build self-awareness, trust, and collaboration across teams.

 Why Team Building Should Be More Than Problem-Solving Exercises

 Traditional team-building activities often focus on surface-level exercises designed to promote camaraderie or improve collaboration in the moment.
 While these approaches may offer short-term benefits, they rarely produce meaningful or lasting change.
-To build stronger, more effective teams, it is essential to go beyond generic problem-solving tasks and create space for deeper self-awareness, trust, and alignment.
+To build stronger, more effective teams, it is essential to go beyond generic problem-solving tasks and create space for deeper self-awareness, trust, and alignment, ensuring that team building efforts contribute to long-term success, higher employee engagement, and improved overall team performance.

 What Is the Leadership Skills Profile® – Revised® (LSP-R®)?

 One way to build stronger teams is to incorporate leadership assessments that provide structure and depth.
-The Leadership Skills Profile – Revised (LSP-R) is a scientifically validated, personality-based assessment that evaluates 50 leadership competencies proven to predict performance across roles and industries.
+The Leadership Skills Profile – Revised (LSP-R) is a scientifically validated, personality-based assessment that evaluates 50 leadership competencies proven to predict performance across roles, organization levels, and industries.
+By measuring behaviors, motivations, and interpersonal skills, it provides a comprehensive view of how leaders operate in real-world situations.
 The LSP-R generates individualized reports that highlight key strengths and development opportunities, laying the groundwork for impactful conversations and targeted growth.

 Download the LSP-R® Guide to Team Building